Rottweilers: What's Good About 'Em, What's Bad About 'Em

 Get your Rottweiler involved in agility (obstacle course), or advanced obedience, or schutzhund, a German protection-dog sport.
 Play fetch games.
 Take them hiking.
 They must have physical outlets for their energy, and mental outlets for their intelligent minds.

-- Gassiness (flatulence) that can send you running for cover.
+6. Gassiness (flatulence) that can send you running for cover.
 Commercial diets make flatulence worse by including fibrous or hard-to-digest ingredients.
-Rottweilers who are fed a homemade diet of real meat and vegetables have much less trouble with gassiness.
+Rottweilers who are fed a heavily meat-based diet have much less trouble with gassiness.

 Since you need to minimize their exercise, young Rottweilers can be rambunctious.
 They will romp with uncoordinated gawkiness all over your house.
 You need to substitute extra quantities of companionship and supervision at this time.
 Otherwise, left alone, young Rottweilers become bored and destructive, and their powerful jaws can destroy your living room.

 In other words, you must teach your Rottweiler to respect you.
-A dog who respects you will do what you say and will stop what he's doing when you tell him "No." Read more about Rottweiler Training.
+A dog who respects you will do what you say and will stop what he's doing when you tell him "No." Follow my free online training programs.

 Related posts you might enjoy